gurjindertoor/atlas-banking-app/README.md

 ## Issues

-If you encounter any issues or have questions about the project, please open an issue.
-We will do our best to help.
+If you encounter any issues or have questions about the project, please email me at gurjindertoor1@gmail.com

 ## License